European shares dip as Air Liquide loses steam

 “However, the language and the tone of tonight’s minutes are going to be potentially quite influential for the overall market going forward.”

-Today’s European research round-up (Additional reporting by Sudip Kar-Gupta; Editing by Andrew Roche and Dominic Evans)
+Today’s European research round-up (Additional reporting by Sudip Kar-Gupta; Editing by Andrew Roche)